saranya535/StudentHub/README.md

 2. Install dependencies:

--on server side
+- On server side
-cd server
-npm install

--on client side
-cd client
-npm install
+-

 3. Set up environment variables:

-   - Create a `.env` file in the root directory.
+   - Create a `.env` file in the server folder.
    - Add the following environment variables: